 After draining zucchini mixture, add it to the rest of the ingredients in a large stock pot, stir well to combine, and bring mixture to a boil.
 Cook it for 15 minutes, stirring frequently.

-Ladle relish into hot, sterilized canning jars (following basic canning guidelines), leaving 1/2″ headspace, and process in a boiling hot water bath for 15 minutes.
+Ladle relish into hot, sterilized canning jars (following basic canning guidelines).
+Leave 1/2″ headspace, remove air bubbles and wipe rims.
+Process in a boiling hot water bath for 15 minutes.

 Remove jars from canner and listen for that wonderful “ping” sound, indicating the jars have sealed properly.
-Let the jars sit on counter for 24 hours, then store in pantry.
+Let the jars sit on the counter, undisturbed for 24 hours, then store in pantry.